SAMUT SONGKHRAM, THAILAND TRAVEL GUIDE | TOURIST ATTRACTIONS

 Bang Nok Khwaek Market

-This may be considered as the most extended floating market in the entire province.
-Aside from shopping from the merchants on the boat, you may also find time walking at the riverside where you could see and visit old wooden houses.
+This may be considered the most extended floating market in the entire province.
+Aside from shopping from the merchants on the boat, you may also find time to walk at the riverside where you could see and visit old wooden houses.

 Ban Kru Eua